binayathapamagar/Threads/README.md

 ## Future Improvements

-- Implement the main Threads feed, Explore and Activity views.
+- Implement the main Threads feed, Explore, and Activity views.
 - Add profile creation and editing.
 - Add support for creating, liking, and sharing threads.
 - Integrate Firestore for storing user posts and data.